 - Spend the longest day of the year outdoors by organizing a hike, picnic, or pool party with family and friends.

-- Evaluate the amount of natural light in your home.
-Consider updating your interior with translucent, eco-friendly window coverings to maximize daylight.
+- Evaluate how much natural light your home gets.
+Consider using translucent, eco-friendly window coverings to maximize daylight.

-When is National Daylight Appreciation Day in 2025?
+When Is National Daylight Appreciation Day in 2026?

 National Daylight Appreciation Day is observed annually on June 21.